Over the past few years, there has been a sharp rise in the number of reported vulnerabilities and worms.

 - Enhance the security on critical infrastructure systems

-- Enhance the security for no longer supported legacy OS like Windows NT 4.0 and Windows 2000, still being targetted
+- Enhance the security for no longer supported legacy OS like Windows NT 4.0 and Windows 2000, still being targeted

-- Survive the day-0 phase, that any publically known vulnerability goes through, until hotfixes / patches are available
+- Survive the day-0 phase, that any publicly known vulnerability goes through, until hotfixes / patches are available

 - As a honeypot component, triggering an alarm in order to discover new and harmful threats at the earliest possible stage

 Contrary to Microsoft's hardware based DEP technology, requiring the installation of service pack 2 for XP and the availability of certain processor features (Intel's XD and AMD's NX technology), BufferShield protects all Microsoft operating systems beginning with NT4, even if such a hardware is not present.

 Beside of that the hardware enforced Data Execution Prevention feature (DEP) in Windows XP SP2 and Windows Server 2003 SP1 and SP2 doesn't offer a reliable protection against buffer overflows in its default settings.
 Please click here to learn more about the benefits of using BufferShield instead of hardware DEP.